Back

 Slightly more advanced query example:

-SELECT column_name1, column_name2 FROM table_name WHERE column_name3 = value ORDER BY column_name2 DESC
+SELECT columnName1, columnName2 FROM tableName WHERE columnName3 = value ORDER BY columnName2 DESC

 ORDER BY gives the criteria for sorting the table rows.
 The sorting can be either ascending (ASC) or descending (DESC) on column values.
+All sorting is by numerical value rather than string value.
+Numbers can be integer or decimal.

 Image source: https://unsplash.com/photos/PkbZahEG2Ng